If you are planning a winter trip to Canada, these winter packing tips and must-have essentials will have you covered — literally!

 I was able to test out my new gear in Jasper National Park last month and I’m happy to report that I stayed warm and dry — even in negative temperatures.
-If you are planning a winter trip to Canada, you’ll want to keep these packing and layering tips in mind before you leave on your adventure.

 I cannot stress how important it is to invest in quality base layers.
 The best material for base layers is either merino wool or synthetic materials such as polyester, polyethylene, and microfiber-based fabrics.
 Icebreaker’s clothing is expensive because they use merino wool, but I look at these pieces of clothing as an investment.
 I won’t have to buy them again for many years.